carolineh101/foursquare-check-in-prediction/README.md

-# foursquare-gender-prediction
+# Foursquare Check-in Prediction
-Predict gender based on friendships and checkins on Foursquare.
+Predict new check-ins on Foursquare.